WHAT FORMAL EDUCATION IS REQUIRED TO BECOME AN ATTORNEY IN NYS?

 - Bachelor’s Degree from an accredited college

-- Juris Doctorate Degree from an American Law School
+- Juris Doctorate Degree from a law school accredited by the American Bar Association

 There are some exceptions and special rules for attorneys who move to NYS from another country.
 Those will depend on what country and legal system they are licensed to practice in.